gvwilson/sdxpy/src/http/index.md

 and check that the status, headers, and content are correct.
 [%f http-inheritance %] shows the final inheritance hierarchy:

--   `BaseHTTPRequestHandler` comes from the Python standard library.
+-   `BaseHTTPRequestHandler` comes from the [%i "Python standard library" %].

 -   `MockRequestHandler` defines replacements for its method.